 Was there one food spot along Roosevelt Avenue that stayed in your mind, someplace with exceptional food that you discovered while doing your work?

 I was really impressed by House of Inasal in Woodside.
+[Editor’s note: We regret to report that House of Inasal has closed.]
 While pancit, lumpia and lechon baboy were familiar foods for me growing up, as my family has friends from the Philippines, it was at House of Inasal where I first had sisig na bangus, which consists of chopped milkfish amalgamated with onions and garlic and topped with Thai bird chilies.
 Simple ingredients, with lots of depth and a hint of heat.
 I have returned to House of Inasal many times for this addictive milkfish hash, as well as for the tokwat baboy (fried tofu and pork belly in soy sauce vinaigrette) and Chicken Inasal, all of which were always washed down with a Gold Eagle lager.

-(Top photo: Sarah Khan.
-The maps originally appeared in an article in the Graduate Association of Food Studies Journal.)
+Editor’s note: The maps originally appeared in an article in the Graduate Association of Food Studies Journal.